ROANOKE, Va. – There are 172,372 cases of the coronavirus in Virginia as of October 24, 2020.

-Thursday’s latest information from VDH shows that 2,370 people have died in the commonwealth from coronavirus.
-That’s an increase of 7 deaths since yesterday.
+Friday’s latest information from VDH shows that 3,578 people have died in the commonwealth from coronavirus.
+There were 39 new deaths reported today.

 Only seeing text below and not seeing a widget?
 Click here.